zydou/arti/tests/shadow/README.md

 * Ensure [`tor`](https://gitlab.torproject.org/tpo/core/tor) is on your PATH.
   Typically you can install it using your host system's package manager.

+* Ensure [`obfs4proxy`](https://gitlab.com/yawning/obfs4) is located at
+  `/usr/bin/obfs4proxy`.
+Typically you can install it using your host system's package manager.

 * Build an `arti` client with some extra features enabled such that the binary ends up at `../../target/x86_64-unknown-linux-gnu/debug/arti-extra`.
 In the CI this done in job `rust-latest-arti-extra-features` with the invocation: